Cerebras/modelzoo/modelzoo/transformers/data_processing/huggingface/README.md

             split=split, num_workers=num_workers, sequence_length=128
         )

-        # The supper class will take care of sharding the dataset and creating the dataloader
+        # The super class will take care of sharding the dataset and creating the dataloader
         super().__init__(params)
 ```